 Patient preferred contact:

 Surgeon:

 Physician / geriatrician:

 General practitioner:

 Nurse:

 Physiotherapist:

 Occupational therapist:

 Dietitian:

 Social worker:

 Best contact person for questions:

-Welcome to the Australian and New Zealand Hip Fracture Care Guide

 This hip fracture care guide is for patients, families and carers.
 You are being given this booklet because the injury to your leg has been diagnosed as a hip fracture.
 A hip fracture is also called a 'broken hip'.
 Both terms are used in this booklet and they mean the same thing.